How does the kite fly?

 This upward pushing is called lift.

 The amount of speed at which the kite and air collide determine the amount of lift created by the airpressure difference underneath and on top of the kite.
 But also the angle of the kite on the wind direction, or angle of attack, determines the amount of lift created.
-The more the trailing edge is pulled down into the wind, the larger the lift.
+The more you pull the trailing edge down into the wind, the larger the lift.

 There needs to be a minimum amount of lift for the kite to fly and an angle of attack can become to large making the kite fall out of the sky.
 All of this is mostly evident when the wind is on the lower side.